The Bankrate promise

 Credit card debt

 Carrying a credit card balance is never a great idea because of accruing interest charges, but credit card balances overall are moving in the right direction.
-This type of debt saw the largest drop from 2019 to 2020, decreasing by 14 percent.
-Additionally, the percentage of consumer credit card accounts 30 or more days past due decreased by 29 percent in 2020.
+This type of debt saw the largest drop from 2019 to 2020, with the average debt in America for credit cards decreasing by 14 percent, but it’s still continuing in a downward direction.

 Personal loan debt